google/WebFundamentals/src/content/en/fundamentals/primers/shadowdom/index.markdown

 ## History & browser support {#historysupport}

-If you've been following web components for the last couple of years, you'll know that Chrome 35+/Opera have been shipping Shadow DOM under a different API, `element.createShadowRoot()` instead of `element.attachShadow()`.
-Although Chrome will support this older version for some time, Shadow DOM v0 is now considered deprecated.
+If you've been following web components for the last couple of years, you'll know that Chrome 35+/Opera have been shipping shadow DOM under a different API, `element.createShadowRoot()` instead of `element.attachShadow()`.
+Although Chrome will support this older version for some time, shadow DOM v0 is now considered deprecated.
 Shadow DOM v1 (new API) is the specification other browser vendors are implementing.

 If you happen to be interested in the old v0 spec, check out the html5rocks articles: [1](http://www.html5rocks.com/en/tutorials/webcomponents/shadowdom/), [2](http://www.html5rocks.com/en/tutorials/webcomponents/shadowdom-201/), [3](http://www.html5rocks.com/en/tutorials/webcomponents/shadowdom-301/).
-There's also a great comparison of the [differences between Shadow DOM v0 and v1][differences].
+There's also a great comparison of the [differences between shadow DOM v0 and v1][differences].

 ### Browser support {#support}